Jessica-Woods/This-Moment-App/docs/spike.md

 - Add the Bottom Bar to Home with "Create", "Search" and "Star" icons.
 - Display the photo frame in the recycler view with a placeholder photo.

-Iteration 2: Create basic detail screen
+Iteration 2: Create basic detail screen [DONE]

 - Accept navigation from Home screen
-- Create functional detail screen layout (placeholder image, basic viewmodel)
+- Create functional detail screen layout (placeholder image)

 Iteration 3: Create basic edit screen